 The falling off of the light

 Light falls off according to the inverse square law.
 What’s this mean?
 An object that is twice the distance from a flash head will receive a quarter (1/4) of the illumination – or two stops less light.
-An object that is three times the distance receives one-ninth (1/9) the illumination – or three stops less light.
+An object that is three times the distance receives one-ninth (1/9) of the illumination – or three stops less light.
 An object that is four times the distance receives one-sixteenth (1/16) the illumination – or four stops less light, etc. The below figures illustrate the idea.

 When trying to achieve a black background, you are interested in the amount of light hitting it.
 If you place the background away from the light source, the light will spread quickly and because of this spread, a smaller amount of light will hit the background.
 As less light hits the background, it gets darker.
 In the below-left photo, it was shot with the background placed about 2 meters away from the subject.
 Where in the right photo, the background was placed at 4 meters away from the subject.